DavidPickles/jottings-pub/book-club-record.md

 #### Bernard Lewis *The Crisis of Islam: Holy War and Unholy Terror*
 `<NO MEETING DATE> `Rating: 6 ⚠
 - Only the vaguest memory of this - I think it seemed a convincing historial account.

+#### Michael Lewis *Boomerang: The Metdown Tour*
+`2011 `Rating: 7
+- Bit of a romp, but very vivid writing and I still remember much of the very funny, and probably very unfair stuff about Iceland.

 #### John Lloyd *What the Media are doing to our Politics*
 `<NO MEETING DATE> `Rating: 8